 We are not buying a Porsche or some other luxury item that we can’t afford.
 We worked hard for years at the expense of valuable family time and now we are choosing to use some of that money for a couple of years of family bonding; experiences and memories abroad.

 If we really thought we were putting our future at risk, we would never have taken the leap to live abroad and take a family gap year in France.
 Only you can decide if it is financially viable for you to spend a year or more abroad with your family.

-3) You are selfish to move the kids to another country far away from relatives and or friends!
+3) You are selfish to move the kids to another country far away from relatives and friends!

-First, this is your life and you have to do what makes you happy and what you think is best for your kids.
+First of all, this is your life and you have to do what makes you happy and what you think is best for your kids.
 You are not responsible for anyone else’s happiness.

 Second, yes your kids will miss their friends and family but with technology being so readily available, there is no reason why you can’t stay in touch with family and friends back home via video calls like we do.
 In some ways, we stay more in contact now than we ever did before.

 Third, you have to do what is best for your family.